avm99963/infinitegforums/docs/developers/add_feature.md

 1. Think of a codename for the additional option.
 It should be the feature codename appended by an underscore and a suffix (`{{feature_codename}}_{{suffix}}`).
-2. Modify the `//src/common/common.js` file by doing the following things:
+2. Modify the following files:
-    1. Add an entry for the option in the `optionsPrototype` object.
+    1. Add an entry for the option in the `//src/common/optionsPrototype.json5` file.
-    2. Append the option's codename to the `specialOptions` object.
+    2. Append the option's codename to the `//src/common/specialOptions.json5` file.
 This is so the option can be handled in a specific way when showing/saving it in the options page, or so it is handled outside of the options page.
 3. If you want to handle the option from the options page, follow these steps:
-    1. Modify the `//src/options/options.html` file to add the appropriate code which implements the option (usually in the same `.option` div as the feature switch).
+    1. Modify the `//src/static/options/options.html` file to add the appropriate code which implements the option (usually in the same `.option` div as the feature switch).
         - Don't include text, only the HTML structure.
 If you add a `data-i18n` attribute to an HTML element, its contents will be replaced with the corresponding i18n string (for instance, `<span data-i18n="test"></span>` will be rendered as `<span data-i18n="test">Test</span>` if `Test` was the string defined with the key `options_test`).
-    2. Modify the `//src/options/options.js` file to add the following things:
+    2. Modify the `//src/optionsCommon.js` file to add the following things:
         1. In the switch statement inside the save function, add a case to handle saving your additional option.
         2. In the switch statement inside the load event listener, add another case so your option is correctly set in the options page with the saved value.
-    3. Add the corresponding i18n strings at `//src/_locales/en/manifest.json`.
+    3. Add the corresponding i18n strings at `//src/static/_locales/en/manifest.json`.
-4. If you want to handle the option outside of the options page, include an empty case in both switches at `//src/options/options.js`, so the option is not handled there.
+4. If you want to handle the option outside of the options page, include an empty case in both switches at `//src/optionsCommon.js`, so the option is not handled there.

 ## Develop the feature